gabrielgodoy-zz/gitbook-js-es6-novas-features/generators/README.md

 	console.log(github2);
 }

-// Gets the generator and all next() methods according to the yields in it const ajaxGenSetup = ajaxGen();
+// Gets the generator and all next() methods according to the number of yields in it const ajaxGenSetup = ajaxGen();

 // This first next() triggers the generator and stop on the first yield